 Like most young couples, my husband and I didn’t have money for extravagant gifts on our first wedding anniversary.
 We were content to exchange thoughtful anniversary cards inscribed with mushy verses, enjoy a home cooked meal, and watch a romantic comedy at home.
 Simply being able to enjoy each other’s company was sufficient enough.
 We loved each other and no gift on the face of the earth could even come close to reciprocating our love for one another.

 So when the mailman knocked on the door, I was very surprised to see a medium-sized package from my mother.
 Both eager and curious to see what was awaiting us in the package, I quickly ripped open the box and immediately my eyes filled with tears.
 Inside the box was a neatly folded quilt my mother had made by hand.
-It was with lilac patterns intertwined and stitched with gold thread.
+It was white with lilac patterns intertwined and stitched with gold thread.
 The backing consisted of beautiful tiny purple flowers similar to those in my wedding bouquet.

 Accompanying the gorgeous quilt was a note from my mother: